manticorevault/blockchain_governance_system/README.md

   </a>
 </p>

 > A blockchain-based management system.
-Manage your project's requests, your contributors vote counts and more!
+Manage your project's requests, your contributors' vote counts and more!

 ## Technologies
 - ![Solidity](https://img.shields.io/badge/smart%20contract-solidity-blue?style=for-the-badge&logo=Ethereum)